nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 03 General-Purpose Utilities.markdown

 ##

-06. Running `script` command spawns a new shell process.
+06. Running `script` command spawns a new sub-shell process.

 ##